 Événements à venir liés au 4 pour 1000

-Global Symposium on Soil Biodiversity- 2 to 4 February 2021 - Rome
+Global Symposium on Soil Biodiversity- 19 to 22 April 2021 - online

 The main objective is to fill some critical knowledge gaps and promote discussion among policy makers, food producers, scientists, practitioners and other stakeholders on solutions to live in harmony with nature, and ultimately, achieve the SDGs through the conservation and sustainable use of soil biodiversity.

 Workshop on Monitoring climate benefits of sustainable land management with a focus on Soil Organic Carbon - April 27 to 29, 2021 - online

 The Climate-Soil Community of Practice (CoP) initiated by GIZ and the 4 per 1000 Initiative, are pleased to announce their next event to continue the series of events on various topics in the field of the climate-soil-nexus last year.

 The need of transparent, accurate, consistent, and comparable methods for accounting changes in SOC stocks and net GHG emissions remains a challenge, particularly the quantification of the climate effects of sustainable land management interventions.
 This event will introduce such methods and examples of their application in national institutions and policies and seeks to provide ample space for sharing of experiences.
 Therefore, the moderated sessions will be conceived as a case study presentation followed by an interactive discussion and knowledge exchange or breakout groups on specific questions (to be determined by the presenter of each session).